Dilipkumar-M/InsureMe/README.md

 # SA-P01-Insureme
-This is an end to end DevOps project developed for the Staragile.
+This is an end to end DevOps based Insurance project.